Best LIVE Ammo Deals Online >>>

 Well, that’s a tricky question, and it’s hard to answer without a qualifier.
 My favorite carry gun is the P365, but that doesn’t mean I don’t like other firearms.

 If you asked me what’s my favorite gun to just go shoot for fun?
 What gun do I reach for when I’m not trying to train, compete, or carry?
-Well, that’s easy, my CZ 75 B Omega.
+Well, that’s easy, my CZ 75 B.

 Benelli M2, CZ75, AR-15 (3)

-Something just looks off about it, right?
+For those new to CZs, something might look off about them.
 Well, that’s because the slide rides inside the frame rather than outside.
-This allows the barrel to sit lower inside the frame and shrinks the slide considerably compared to contemporary designs.
+This allows the barrel to sit lower inside the frame and shrinks the slide considerably compared to more common designs.

 THE QUICK LIST